mrisen/inet-showcases/wireless/crosstalk/doc/index.rst

 -  **Completely overlapping frequency bands**: all nodes communicate on the same wifi channel
--  **Independent frequency bands**: nodes communicate on different channels that doesn't affect each other
+-  **Independent frequency bands**: nodes communicate on different channels that don't affect each other
 -  **Partially overlapping frequency bands**: nodes communicate on adjacent channels, which interfere with each other

 There is a simulation for each case in omnetpp.ini.

-INET version: ``4.0``
+| INET version: ``4.0``

-Source files location: `inet/showcases/wireless/crosstalk <https://github.com/inet-framework/inet-showcases/tree/master/wireless/crosstalk>`__
+| Source files location: `inet/showcases/wireless/crosstalk <https://github.com/inet-framework/inet-showcases/tree/master/wireless/crosstalk>`__

 The model
 ---------